 When our children turn three or four, we immediately start to notice that they become individualities with their interests and talents.
 We see how they start talking and getting new knowledge about the huge world about them.
 At this point parents begin to look for better and more effective ways of educating and upbringing their children.
 At the age of five children go to the kindergarten and learn not only how the basics of reading, writing, and arithmetic, but also how to behave in society, communicate with their peers, and to build new relationships.
 Then they begin to attend school where they can develop their skills and acquire new ones.
+Parents also often hear "do my paper" from their children and take time to help them.
+Our professional writers can help solve this problem.

 Today there are various teaching schools that offer various approaches to children’s education.
 The school that we are going to talk about in this article is called after Maria Montessori, an Italian educator who developed a new educational method which focuses on children’s independence and freedom.